cookies-xor-cream/HugoTest/content/posts/poetry/wip/the-plateau-of-complacency.md

 ---

 I learned that less was more,
-When I found out that everything,
+when I found out that everything,
-Was really nothing less,
+was really nothing less,
-Than nothing at fucking all.
+than nothing at fucking all.

 So I dont have the pictures,
-And I don't have the volumes,
+and I don't have the volumes,
 I shed the last of the canon,
-When we burned up all the lore.
+when we burned up all the lore.

 And when you asked me
-What it's for, I couldn't quite
+what it's for, I couldn't quite
-Answer you directly,
+answer you directly,
-Just shrugged in hesitation.
+just shrugged in hesitation.

 There's nothing in this binder,
-That'll ever see resuscitation,
+that'll ever see resuscitation,
-But there would be results
+but there would be results
-That we could maybe chase.
+that we could maybe chase.

 "If only sweetie, you weren't such a chaste",
 *"You know I only would only ever want a taste",*